Kaz the Minotaur

-Kaz the Minotaur is a fantasy novel by Richard A. Knaak, set in the world of Dragonlance, and based on the Dungeons & Dragons role-playing game.
+Kaz the Minotaur is a fantasy novel by American writer Richard A. Knaak, set in the world of Dragonlance, and based on the Dungeons & Dragons role-playing game.
 It is the first novel in the "Heroes II" series.
 It was published in paperback in July 1990.

 Kaz the Minotaur first appeared in The Legend of Huma.
-His story is continued in the short story Kaz and the Dragon's Children from The Dragons of Krynn and in Land of the Minotaurs.
+His story is continued in the short story "Kaz and the Dragon's Children" from The Dragons of Krynn and in Land of the Minotaurs.

 Plot summary

 Kaz the Minotaur is a novel that tells the story of Kaz the minotaur.